Chiesa Madre, Barrafranca

-History and Description
+History and description

 The present church replaced one dedicated to Saint Sebastian that had been built prior to 1622.
 The new church was begun in 1728 and the church was not in use until 1775.
 The brick and stone facade was not complete until 1830.
-The layout is that of a Latin Cross with three naves and a dome at the crossing.
-The bell-tower has some colorful ceramic tiles atop aa small dome.
+The layout is that of a Latin cross with three naves and a dome at the crossing.
+The bell tower has some colorful ceramic tiles atop a small dome.
 The interior has a rich and colorful stucco decoration by the Signorelli brothers.

 The interior houses a canvas depicting the Madonna of the Purification attributed to Filippo Paladino.
 A venerated crucifix from the church is used in town processions during Holy Week.